 Participants and their peers will complete a Team Dimensions assessment and receive aggregate feedback on how their team approaches work.
 The Team Dimensions concept and the Team Dimensions Profile were developed by Allen N. Fahden and Srinivasan Namakkal, who have conducted creativity seminars and trained corporate personnel on the innovation process for over two decades.
 After more than 10 years of observing and researching teams that develop innovative services and products, Fahden and Namakkal discovered that each team member demonstrates a preference for performing certain roles over others.
 Their preferred roles reflect the way they think and the way they behave in terms of change.

 Leaders need to move past just accepting diversity and towards utilizing diversity as a mechanism to improve team performance.
 While many leaders acknowledge that diversity is the right thing to do, they are less skilled in how to utilize that information.
-In this daylong session, participants will work with Dr. Amanda Cooper of the Diversity Center of Northeast Ohio.
-The Diversity Center was started in 1927 as The National Conference of Christians and Jews (NCCJ) to mobilize citizens against the forces of violence and exclusion.
+Working with Dr. Steven Michael of Charles Drew University of Medicine and Science we will look at diversity from new angles.

 11. Action Learning